Avro Canada Orenda: Production

 The Orenda 2 was the first production model, passing its qualification tests in February 1952.
 This version showed additional cracking in the ninth stage, and had to be strengthened like the earlier model.
 Even before being qualified, the engine had been fitted to the Avro CF-100 and flown on 20 June 1952, with a squadron of pre-production Mk.2 aircraft entering RCAF service on 17 October.
 The Orenda 3 was similar, but had a number of modifications to allow it to be mounted in the Sabre in place of the J47.
 One example was produced and sent to North American Aviation.

 The first real production model was the Orenda 8, which was the powerplant of the CF-100 Mk.3.
 This model was first flown in September 1952 and entered service in 1953.
 This was soon followed by the Orenda 9 powered Mk.4 that flew on 11 October 1952, and then by the rocket-armed Mk.4A with the 7400 lbf Orenda 11.
 The Orenda 11 demanded higher airflow through the engine, and featured a second turbine stage to power the more powerful compressor.
 The 11 would be the primary production version for the CF-100, powering the Mk.4A and all future versions, with over 1,000 engines produced.

 While work on the CF-100 continued the RCAF also started looking at a new day fighter, eventually selecting the Sabre.
 A single Sabre 3 was built with the Orenda 4 engine, with performance similar to the US models.
 Production then turned to the Sabre 5 with the Orenda 10, and then to the Sabre 6 with the Orenda 11-derived 7500 lbf thrust Orenda 14.
 The resulting Sabre was both lighter and more powerful than its J47 powered counterparts, and went on to set a number of air speed records.
-Most notable among these was Jacqueline Cochran's supersonic flight in the sole Sabre 3, which Canadair lent to her for the effort.
+Most notable among these was Jacqueline Cochran's supersonic flight in the sole Sabre 3, which Canadair loaned to her for the effort.
 Canadair built 1,815 Sabres in total, 937 of these equipped with Orendas.
 Several examples, notably one at Boeing, serving into the 1970s.

 The engine was so successful that the Gas Turbine Division was renamed Orenda Engines when Hawker Siddeley reorganized their Canadian operations in 1955.

 By 1953 the Orenda was planned to have been joined by an engine in the 10,000 lbf thrust range, the Waconda.